fogbow/fogbowcloud.org/content/pages/install-fogbow.md

 Install fogbow infrastructure
 ==========
-This tutorial provides a easy way to deploy all fogbow infrastructure.
+This tutorial provides a easy way to deploy the entire fogbow infrastructure.

 ## Pre-installation